kenanfurkankaptan/tc-p/README.md

 # tc-p

 Simple TCP implementation with C++.
-It is still in development.
+It is still in development phase.

 Useful links:
 1) https://www.rfc-editor.org/rfc/rfc793: This document describes the DoD Standard Transmission Control Protocol (TCP).